thandora/pandas-notes/README.md

   - Converting data type using .astype()
   - Viewing dropped values using filters
 - **09b - Handling Missing Values on Real Data**
+- **10a - Dates and Time Series Data**
+  - Converting to datetime object
+  - Loading as datetime object